Kyle Kuzma NBA Preview vs. the Bucks

 Get tickets for any NBA game this season at Ticketmaster!

-- Giving up 113.3 points per game last season made the Bucks the 14th-ranked squad in the league on defense.
+- Kuzma's Wizards average 105.2 possessions per game, which ranks 22nd among NBA teams, while the Bucks are one of the league's fastest, ranking fifth with 103.9 possessions per contest.

+- On defense, the Bucks have allowed 117.8 points per contest, which is 23rd-best in the league.

-- Giving up 44.2 rebounds per contest last season, the Bucks were 20th in the league in that category.
+- Conceding 45.1 rebounds per game, the Bucks are the 22nd-ranked team in the league.

-- The Bucks were the fifth-ranked squad in the league in assists allowed per game last year, at 23.9.
+- The Bucks give up 26.1 assists per game, 17th-ranked in the league.

-- The Bucks were the 11th-ranked squad in the NBA in terms of allowing three-pointers last season, giving up 12.1 makes per game.
+- In terms of 3-pointers, the Bucks have conceded 12.9 makes per contest, 16th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!